everscale-contest/Gitcoin-Elysium-22-Zombax/README.md

 We are far from done but we have already coded the basics of the project, available at: https://ever.zombax.io

-We created an ERC721 smart contract for the SMASHERs and added metadata upgradability and marketplace functionalities.
-We also developed the first part of the game using the Phaser.js engine.
-The marketplace and garage are fully functional and you can already pilot your SMASHER in a physics sandbox (that is empty so far)
+We forked and modified the StandardGameToken smart contract at https://github.com/itgoldio/everscale-tip-samples/tree/main/demo/StandardGameToken for the SMASHERs and added metadata upgradability and marketplace functionalities.
+We developed the game using the Phaser.js engine.
+The garage is fully functional and you can already pilot your SMASHER in a physics sandbox (that is empty so far)
 To play de prototype, you'll need to install the EVER Wallet, connect it to the `Everscale Testnet` and have some tokens to buy a SMASHER NFT.
-The SMASHER smart contract is deployed on //TODO
+The SMASHER smart contract is deployed on 0:21f177d99ea2eaf852f56db37adbe7e102e15fcd07c2f1d22f4d01441f704347

 # Todo list

-- SMASHER D-NFT ERC721 + Marketplace Contract ✅
+- SMASHER D-NFT contract ✅
-- SMASHER COIN ERC20 Contract ✅
+- SMASHER COIN Contract ❌ (3-7 days to complete)
-- LEVELS NT-NFT ERC721 + Marketplace Contract ❌ (3-7 days to complete)
+- LEVELS NT-NFT + Marketplace Contract ❌ (13-17 days to complete)
-- In-game SMASHER marketplace ✅
+- In-game SMASHER marketplace ❌ (9-13 days to complete)
 - In-game Levels marketplace ❌ (9-13 days to complete)
 - Physics Sandbox ✅
 - Pilot your SMASHER NFT ✅